asa-leholland/telegram-trivia-run-bot/README.md

 # Start

-run `python3 -m venv venv`
+run `python -m venv venv`

+in a terminal run `cd django-app` and `python -m venv env`

+Then cd up and run `bash rebuild-docker.sh`

+Open virtual env for bot with `source venv/Scripts/activate`

+in a terminal run `cd django-app` for Admin and run with `source env/Scripts/activate`

 # Test Suite

-Open virtual env with `source venv/Scripts/activate`

 Run `pytest`